 Drawing the Stems on your DIY Chalk Paint Pumpkins

-After the chalk paint pumpkins have thoroughly dried, take your oil -based Sharpie Pen and start drawing on the stem.
-Darker colors tend to blend better with the lighter colored pumpkins, so my black and brown stems were definitely a favorite.
+After the chalk paint pumpkins have thoroughly dried, take your oil-based Sharpie Pen and start drawing on the stem.
+Darker colors tend to blend better with the lighter-colored pumpkins, so my black and brown stems were definitely a favorite.
 It's important to follow the lines of the pumpkin.
-A stem line's move up and down not sideways, so using small circular motions draw upwards.
+A stem line moves up and down not sideways, so using small circular motions draw upwards.